Definition of waterscapes

 Gear for waterscapes

 Besides the camera and lenses, we will need a tripod for long exposures.
 Don’t be afraid to wet the feet of the tripod.
 Be aware that rushing water will cause less sturdy tripods to vibrate incessantly.
 Make sure to use a quality ball head on your tripod.
 I use an Arca-Swiss quick-release system.
-On my camera, I fixed an L- bracket.
-This allows me to quickly compose landscape and portrait compositions without moving the ball head.
+I fixed an L bracket on my camera.
+This lets me quickly compose landscape and portrait compositions without moving the ball head.
 When you think you have captured the scene, keep your tripod stationary until you have reviewed the images in your LCD.
 Zooming in or out might be necessary to exclude unwanted items.
-Don’t forget to switch off the vibration reduction system of your camera when working on the tripod; after returning home, clean the feet of the tripod as well (water, salt, sand, dust…).
+Don’t forget to switch off the vibration reduction system of your camera when working on the tripod; after returning home, clean the feet of the tripod as well (water, salt, sand, dust).

 The wide-angle lens is a perfect instrument for waterscape photography.
 Still, if we do not carefully frame the image, we may be confronted with large pieces of the foreground with no visual interest, or the background may seem very far away so that we no longer see details.
-So, don’t forget to give it a try with a telephoto lens.
+So, don’t forget to try it with a telephoto lens.

 Along the coast, a spray of salty water in the air may cover our gear, lenses, and filters with a sticky layer.
 So, a microfiber cloth and a water bottle are necessary to clean your filters and lenses.
 The same applies to the vicinity of waterfalls.

-At the coast, you will need a table with the time of the tides.
-Luckily there are already several apps available for your smartphone.
+At the coast, you will need a table with the tide time.
+Luckily, there are already several apps available for your smartphone.
 Otherwise, the beach might be overflooded and disappear under the water or the waterline miles away.

-Boots to avoid wet feet are indispensable; if the water is cold, use neoprene boots.
+Boots to avoid wet feet are indispensable; use neoprene boots if the water is cold.

 Setting our camera for waterscapes

-I always try to shoot in aperture mode to determine my depth of field.
-Working in manual mode is fine too.
+I always try to shoot in aperture mode to determine my depth of field, but working in manual mode is fine, too.

-I can achieve the longest shutter speed, most extended, starting at a low ISO.
+Starting at a low ISO, I can achieve the longest shutter speed, most extended.
 Overcast conditions will contribute to longer exposure times even without filters.
-If we want longer shutter speeds, we have to rely on the use of filters.
+If we want longer shutter speeds, we have to rely on filters.
 I use a set of Lee filters.

 Flowing water looks best anywhere between 1/3 of a second and 2 seconds.
 For some images, flowing water is best with a long exposure of 10, 20, or 30 seconds.
-My exposure time could go up to several minutes for real minimalistic and artistic long exposures.
+My exposure time could exceed several minutes for real minimalistic and artistic long exposures.

-The following table can indicate shutter speeds.
-Use it as a starting point but judge each case on the spot, checking whether you will prolong the shutter speed.
+The following table indicates shutter speeds.
+Use it as a starting point, but judge each case immediately, checking whether you will prolong the shutter speed.

 Waterfall | a little blur | 1/15 to 1/8 | |